gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V6.32: Improvements in the login check functions.
+Adding a Pro feature to popup the PayPal transaction window.
+[Mar 9, 2015]
 * V6.31: Code cleanup.
 [Mar 7, 2015]
 * V6.30: Fixes in the sales update module.
 [Mar 6, 2015]
 * V6.29: Changes in the update module [Mar 5, 2015]